Zu Yong Diao

 Zu Yong Diao was a way of taxation of Tang dynasty China, pre-modern Japan, Korea and Vietnam.
 It was established in the seventh year of Wude.
-The Zuyongdiao consists of Zu (租), the tax paid in grains, Yong (庸) that was paid in corvee and Diao (调) which was paid in textiles.
+The Zuyongdiao consists of Zu (租), the tax paid in grains, Yong (庸) that was paid in corvee and Diao (調) which was paid in textiles.

 In China

 Zuyongdiao was paired with the policy of land equalization and was effective according to the later policy.
 The land equalization provides equally divided grain fields to farmers.
 Every farmer will pay a fixed amount of grain as tax under the name of Zu.
 The basic unit of tax collection was thus one individual.
 Yong was a tax paid in unpaid laboring.
 Every citizen in Tang dynasty works 20 days per year for the government without payment.
 If the person is handicapped, he or she pays Yong by weaving textiles.

 The practice of Zuyongdiao in China was hindered by the An Lushan Rebellion.
 After the turbulence ended, the Tang court lost a considerable number of individuals who were able to pay the tax (Deaths and casualties during the rebellion were severe).
 The consequence was that Zuyongdiao no longer collects a sufficient amount of taxes.

 The system's weakening also has its sociological factors.
 It collects taxes one by one from every subject of the imperial court.
 Since every citizen has to pay his due, one could only afford to pay the tax if he has his own fields to cultivate.
 However, not everyone possessed grain fields.
 In addition, during the reign of Emperor Gaozong of Tang and Empress Wu, owners of large plantations began to annex lands owned by self employed farmers.
 The annexation caused farmers to lose lands and consequently their inability to pay the Zu, Yong and Diao as an individual.
 The flaw within the system only worsened during the following years.
 Landless farmers were forced out of their home and became vagabonds, the imperial court had lost the exact registration of households.
 In the end, local officials had no resource of taxation because objects of taxation were completely lost (Either deceased, fled to other prefectures or in poverty).

-In 780, the Zuyongdiao was abolished according to the advice of Chancellor Yang Yan and was substituted by the Two-Tax system.
+In 780, the Zuyongdiao was abolished according to the advice of Chancellor Yang Yan and was substituted by the Two-tax system.